SonarSource/sonar-.net-documentation/doc/appendix-2.md

 SonarQube analyses test projects and product projects differently so it is important that projects are correctly classified as being either test or product projects.

-The MSBuild SonarQube Runner will automatically recognise MSTest unit test projects as being test projects (because of the presence of a well-known guid in the project file).
+The *SonarQube Scanner for MSBuild* will automatically recognise MSTest unit test projects as being test projects (because of the presence of a well-known guid in the project file).

 Other test projects are recognised by applying a regular expression to the full path of the project file.
 The regular expression can configured in the SonarQube portal on the settings page for the C# plugin: